rerobots/docs/pages/index.md

 You can also create your own applications that leverage it with popular programming languages, like [Python](https://pypi.org/project/rerobots/).

-You can share your own robot or <abbr title="Internet of Things">IoT</abbr> device through the same infrastructure with [hardshare](https://hardshare.dev/).
+You can share your own robot or {% abbr title="Internet of Things" %}IoT{% /abbr %} device through the same infrastructure with
+[hardshare](https://hardshare.dev/).